Healthy Local 1: Frequently Asked Questions

 What should I do before my healthcare expires?

 - Fill out the Healthy Local 1 intake form HERE.
-We’ll send you a personalized recommendation for you and each person in your family, for what health insurance option we believe is the most accessible option that you’re eligible for.
+We’ll send you an email with information about your health insurance options.
 Look for an email with the subject line, “UNITE HERE Local 1 Health Insurance.”

 - Schedule any doctor’s visits or services that you can before your Union health insurance expires.
 If you take prescriptions, call the UH Health Clinic or your pharmacy to schedule delivery of 3 months of your medication.
 If you need glasses or want to use your vision benefits, do so HERE while your healthcare is active.